andrewmuhn/employee-tracker/README.md

 	SOURCE path/to/seeds.sql
 ```

-(Note: MySql needs to be installed in order to run these commands.
+> **Note**: MySql needs to be installed in order to run these commands.
 Root is the default username but may be different if you selected otherwise.
-The first command will prompt you for your mySQL password created on installation)
+The first command will prompt you for your mySQL password created on installation

 - Then create a .env file and copy the contents of the .env.example over and add your mySQL username and password to the appropraite fields.
 See below as an example.